difference between instant pots and pressure cooker

 The biggest advantage of instant pots is that they’re more versatile than traditional pressure cookers.
 You can use them to make yogurt, bake cakes, and even sterilize baby bottles.
 They also have safety features that prevent overheating and accidents.

-See also difference between cost accounting and management accounting
+See also difference between contract and agreement

 What Makes Them Different?